brahimi-zakaria/myXploits/README.md

 # myXploits
-Here you can find some security bug exploits I did
+Here you can find some automated exploits I did